robseriousgit/example-api/README.md

 ## General

-This is a dockerised search endpoint containing an API and a DB application.
+This is a dockerised location-based search endpoint containing an API and a DB application.

 The apps use Restify and Chai and have been built with a modular TDD approach.